To be read first:

 The Arias “Stripping and Lift-off” wet bench in Z12 is a work area dedicated to long processes involving solvent chemistry (stripping or lift-off) in beakers for single wafers and chips.

-- Left side: beaker drying and storage
+- Left side: “in process” beaker area

 - Under the bench: waste bottles

 Controllers for the light, window and ultrasonic baths are located on the front panels.

 Good Working Practices: